intentjs/docs/docs/transformers.md

 Now to use the include the `author` option, we need to pass the `include` query params in the URL, like: `/books/75442486-0878-440c-9db1-a7006c25a39f?include=author`

 :::info
-  Bonus For multiple includes, send comma seperated include options like include=author,publisher,launchDetails
+  Bonus For multiple includes, send comma separated include options like include=author,publisher,launchDetails
 :::